Sovereign-Labs/solana-proofs/README.md

 }
 ```

-For each new block, all accounts where state has been modified are included in the 16-ary merkle tree whose leaves are ordered and the root is called the ‘accounts_delta_hash’.
-The  ‘accounts_delta_hash’ is further hashed into the `BankHash` along with the parent_bankhash, num_sigs, and blockhash.
-The BankHash is a cryptographic commitment that Solana validators vote on for each slot.
+For each new block, all accounts where state has been modified are included in the 16-ary merkle tree whose leaves are ordered and the root is called the `accounts_delta_hash`.
+The  `accounts_delta_hash` is further hashed into the `BankHash` along with the `parent_bankhash`, `num_sigs`, and `blockhash`.
+The `BankHash` is a cryptographic commitment that Solana validators vote on for each slot.
 Each BankHash is calculated as follows:
 ```
 hashv(&[
     parent_bankhash